SESYNC-ci/data-package-lesson/docs/_slides/metadata.md

 {:.output}

-We've chosen the "CCBY" license and the text file type (`.txt`).
-Text files are easily read into R and programmatically edited.
+We've chosen the "CCBY" license and the text file type (`.txt`) because text files are easily read into R and programmatically edited.

 You can choose the license you wish to apply to your data (["CC0"](https://creativecommons.org/publicdomain/zero/1.0/) or ["CCBY"](https://creativecommons.org/licenses/by/4.0/)), as well as the file type of the metadata (`.txt`, `.docx`, or `.md`).
 See the [help page for the function](https://ediorg.github.io/EMLassemblyline/reference/template_core_metadata.html) for more information.
 NOTE: The `.txt` template files are Tab delimited.
 {:.notes}

 ===

 Now that the templates have been created, open the files and add the appropriate metadata.
 They are located in the project directory, the metadata templates folder `./storm_project/metadata_templates/`.
 {:.notes}

 You could open the template files in RStudio and edit manually, or export to Excel and edit there, but let's read them into R and edit them programmatically.
+This example can be used to automate the creation of your metadata

 We'll begin by adding a brief abstract.